 Radon is the leading cause of lung cancer deaths among nonsmokers in the U.S. and claims the lives of about 21,000 Americans each year.
 This is more people than breast, prostate, colon, and liver cancers combined!
 Radon exposure causes as many as 500 lung cancer deaths every year in Colorado.

 It takes actions by all of us to reduce radon risk and save lives.
 Below are actions real estate and building industry professionals, homebuyers, rental property owners, policy-makers, and local public health agencies can take to protect children, families, and their communities:

 - Real Estate Professionals: Become a Radon Aware Real Estate Professional.
-It’s quick and easy, and can help save lives.
+It’s quick and easy and can help save lives.

 - Rental Property Owners: Test your rental for radon.
 Inform renters, in writing, before a lease is signed that the rental space has been tested for radon and disclose the results.

 - Policy-Makers: Consider making Radon Resistant New Construction a requirement in your jurisdiction.
 Many communities have already taken steps toward adopting these codes.
-View this menu for other recommended program and policy options to protect your community
+View this menu for recommended program and policy options to protect your community